EyeOdin/Pigment.O/README.md

 * Channel Options: Values, Hue-Shine, Hex-CP(Copy Paste Hex code), Cursor(Shape), %(Channels on Percentile Ruler)
 * Palette with 11 slots.
 * Palette slots can apply color using shortcuts.
-* TTS mixes 1 color for Tint, Tone(Luma) and Shade.
-* Mixer mixes 2 colors linearly within different color spaces: RGB, ARD, HSV, HSL, HCY, YUV, RYB and CMYK.
+* Mixer colors linearly in different color spaces: TTS(tint, tone and shade in RGB), RGB, ARD, HSV, HSL, HCY, YUV, RYB and CMYK.
 * Color History.
 * Color Name Display from a list.
 And select closest color with a name.
 * Panels HUE and GAM change hue ring spacing according to CMY(default) and RYB rings.